For High School Educators

 Our “Oversight Matters” podcast interviews the people behind oversight investigations, journalists, oversight experts, and scholars.
 Listen now or subscribe in your preferred podcast app.

-Working with residents and community organizations and leaders in Flint, we are designing, testing, and evaluating strategies and technologies that empower people to share their lived experience with government programs, and to provide direct data input and feedback to NGOs, lawmakers, and the media about the real-world impacts of government policies.
+We are evaluating strategies and mechanisms that empower people to share their lived experience with government programs, and to provide direct data input and feedback to state legislative committees, agencies, and other oversight partners about the real-world impacts of government policies.